 How to make a meat and potato pie

-After 30 minutes release the pressure.
-The meat will be almost cooked and the gravy will be very runny.
+After 30 minutes the potatoes should have disintegrated, the meat will be fork tender and the gravy will have thickened slightly.

 Adding grated potato is my secret tip for getting lovely thick gravy.